Esha41/CurrencyConverterApp/README.md

 - Logging uses Serilog and local file logging; centralized logging (Seq, ELK) is not yet configured.

+- logs can be seen in the Logs folder which exists in the same project folder

 - API versioning is currently v1, but the structure supports future versions.